 Effective working groups typically consist of 4-8 members with a broad range of skills and proficiency and should include individuals from several disciplines.
 Applicant qualifications should be directly relevant to the particular stock or topic under consideration.

 Upcoming Research Track Working Groups

-Following guidelines developed by the Northeast Regional Coordinating Council, the Northeast Fisheries Science Center is currently seeking Research Track working group applicants for Evaluating Index-Based Methods and Control Rules.
+Following guidelines developed by the Northeast Regional Coordinating Council, the Northeast Fisheries Science Center is currently seeking Haddock Research Track Working Group members.